bingomanatee/rxjs-sqlite/README.validation.md

 ### 2. Use a Custom Validator (Recommended)

-A better approach is to use a custom validator that properly handles nullable fields:
+A better approach is to use a custom validator that properly handles nullable fields.
+There are two ways to do this:

+#### Option A: Control Validation Timing (Fine-Grained Control)

 ```javascript
 const db = await createRxDatabase({